Package 'ecpdist'

 ecp_plot(data_type = "expression", lambda = 2, gamma = 0.3, phi = 30,

-func_type = "hazard", title = "Hazard Function (Expression)")
+func_type = "hazard", title = "ecp hazard function (expression)", to = 10)

 # Example of plotting an unimodal hazard function using data points

-x_data <- seq(0.0000001, 1, by=0.0001)
+x_data <- seq(0.0000001, 10, by = 0.01)

 ecp_plot(data_type = "data", x = x_data, lambda = 2, gamma = 0.3, phi = 30,

-Bowley skewness and Moors kurtosis
+Bowley skewness and Moors kurtosis of the ecp distribution

 Description